ZG089/Re-Malwack/README.md

 ### Option 3 - Local VPN (no root)

 - You can still protect your device without needing for root access, visit our [repo](https://github.com/Re-Malwack/hosts) for our ready-to-use hosts sources!
-These can be also used on apps such as [DNSnet](https://play.google.com/store/apps/details?id=dev.clombardo.dnsnet), or [AdAway](https://f-droid.org/packages/org.adaway/), or any other app of your choice.
+Our hosts can be added on apps such as [DNSnet](https://play.google.com/store/apps/details?id=dev.clombardo.dnsnet), and [AdAway](https://f-droid.org/packages/org.adaway/), and any other adblocking app of your choice.

-> [!NOTE]
-> Default hosts sources used for non-root hosts can be found [here](https://github.com/ZG089/Re-Malwack/blob/main/.github/workflows/update-hosts.yml#L24)
-> You can also see default hosts sources used for the module itself [here](https://github.com/ZG089/Re-Malwack/blob/main/module/common/sources.txt)
 ## Download

 > [!TIP]